 The consumption of citrulline allowed for a 68% increase in monthly intercourse frequency.
 The men were given supplements, but citrulline can be found naturally in watermelon.
 How much might one have to eat to match the dose they used in the study?
 Three and a half servings a day, but yellow water melon has about 4 times as much, so just a serving a day—one wedge, one sixteenth of a modest melon should work just as well.

 Although watermelon may indeed help treat the symptoms of pelvic atherosclerosis, it’s better to get to the root of the problem and clear out the arterial plaque.
 Just as Indian gooseberries may help treat diabetes (see Amla Versus Diabetes), it’s better to reverse the disease (How To Treat Diabetes).
-Please see my 2-min. video Our Number One Killer Can Be Stopped and the 10 other videos on reversing chronic disease.
+Please see my 2-min. video Our Number One Killer Can Be Stopped.

 –Michael Greger, M.D